zjunlp/DeepKE/example/re/standard/README.md

 4. GCN (Based on the paper ["Graph Convolution over Pruned Dependency Trees Improves Relation Extraction"](https://aclanthology.org/D18-1244.pdf))
 5. Transformer
 6. Pre-trained Model (BERT)

+## Data Labeling

+If you only have sentence and entity pairs but relation labels, you can get use our distant supervised based [relation labeling tools](https://github.com/zjunlp/DeepKE/blob/main/example/ner/prepare-data).

+Please make sure that:

+- Use the triple file we provide or high-quality customized triple file
+- Enough source data